merklejerk/whisper-scribe/README.md

 ```bash
 poetry install
 ```
-If you want to use RoCM (AMD) for pytorch, you will need to manually install the rocm version of torch libs:
+If you want to use GPU acceleration on an AMD card, you will need to manually install the rocm version of pytorch libs:
 ```bash
 poetry run pip install -I torch torchaudio --index-url https://download.pytorch.org/whl/rocm6.3
 ```